Uncrave by Licious

 Uncrave by Licious: Online Ordering rather easy and quick!

 At the outset i was happy that the news coverage and availability of the product exactly coincided.
 The moment i shut the news tab in my browser, i opened a new tab with Licious.
 I stay in Gurgaon and haven’t used Licious delivery before, so didn’t have the app installed.
-But the form filling took a few seconds and to my happy surprise, i could find a delivery slot in the next few minutes!
+But the form filling took only a few seconds and to my happy surprise, i could find a delivery slot for the very next minutes!

 They promised to deliver in 90 minutes and the claims aren’t exaggerated.
 Last i checked, the Chicken kebabs are out of stock.
 Mutton is still available.
 And then i checked again – chicken seekh kebabs were back in limited quantity!
 As of date, i’ve ordered 4 times and the experience has been consistently good.